 Dissertation: Why Education Matters: Political Participation and Interpretive Experiences at High School

-Samuel VanSant Stoddard is a doctoral candidate specializing in American Politics.
-His research interests include political participation, political behavior, political parties, and elections.
-Sam's dissertation seeks to unpack the strong correlation between educational experiences and voter turnout.
-He uses quantitative data from the National Education Association and original qualitative research to explore how young citizens' attitudes and behaviors are affected by high school experiences that honor their achievements, connect them to their communities, and demonstrate the value of public institutions.
-Sam has also conducted research on state political parties for the Brookings Institution, examining the diminished power of these vital quasi-public institutions in America's increasingly crowded and complex political landscape.
-Before joining the Department of Political Science at UMass Amherst, Sam was a secondary school teacher and education advocate in Brooklyn, New York, and earned his Masters in Education at Pace University.
-Sam is an experienced undergraduate instructor in the fields of American politics, public policy and legal studies; in addition to his teaching at UMass Amherst, he has taught undergraduate courses at Assumption College, Clark University, Smith College, and Worcester Polytechnic Institute.
+I am a doctoral candidate (PhD expected Spring 2018) specializing in American Politics.
+My research interests include political participation, political behavior, political parties, and elections.
+My dissertation seeks to unpack the strong correlation between educational experiences and voter turnout.
+I use quantitative data from the National Education Association and original qualitative research to explore how young citizens' attitudes and behaviors are affected by high school experiences that honor their achievements, connect them to their communities, and demonstrate the value of public institutions.
+I have also conducted research on state political parties for the Brookings Institution, examining the diminished power of these vital quasi-public institutions in America's increasingly crowded and complex political landscape.
+Before joining the Department of Political Science at UMass Amherst, I was a secondary school teacher and education advocate in Brooklyn, New York, and earned my Masters in Education at Pace University.
+I am an experienced undergraduate instructor in the fields of American politics, public policy and legal studies; in addition to my teaching at UMass Amherst, I have taught undergraduate courses at Assumption College, Clark University, Smith College, and Worcester Polytechnic Institute.

 Dissertation: The Public Life of Hurricanes: Asserting State Power in a Warming Globe

-Tyler is a seventh year Ph.D. candidate in comparative politics and political theory.
-His dissertation, “The Public Life of Hurricanes: Asserting State Power in a Warming Globe,” examines the political effects of global climate change by focusing on the power struggles which attend tropical cyclones in Oman and the United States.
-Employing ethnography, interviews, and archival research, his project documents how tropical cyclones challenge state power materially, by removing the capacity to govern specific territory, and symbolically, by focusing popular attention on the inability of modern states to control the vicissitudes nature.
-His year-long field work in Oman was funded by a Fulbright Research Award.
-Tyler’s teaching focuses on comparative politics and political theory, and he has acted as the primary instructor for “Politics and Government of the Middle East” for two semesters, and “Interpretation and Analysis” for one semester.
-He was the recipient of his department’s Recognition for Excellence in Teaching Award, and nominated for the UMass Amherst Distinguished Teaching Award.
-He has presented his work at several conferences, including “The Annual Meeting of Middle Eastern Studies Association,” “Vision(s) of Politics: the Thought of Sheldon Wolin,” at York University, “On Protest: a Research Symposium,” at UMass Amherst, and “A Cultural Approach to Human Security” at the University of Toronto.
-He holds a B.A. in Philosophy and History from the University of Wisconsin-La Crosse, and a M.A. in Political Science from the University of Toronto.
+I am a Ph.D. candidate in comparative politics and political theory.
+My dissertation, “The Public Life of Hurricanes: Asserting State Power in a Warming Globe,” examines the political effects of global climate change by focusing on the power struggles which attend tropical cyclones in Oman and the United States.
+Employing ethnography, interviews, and archival research, I document how natural disasters challenge state power materially, by removing the capacity to govern specific territory, and symbolically, by focusing popular attention on the inability of modern states to control the vicissitudes nature.
+A Fulbright Research Award funded my year-long field work in Oman.
+My teaching focuses on comparative politics and political theory, and I have acted as the primary instructor for “Politics and Government of the Middle East” for two semesters, and “Interpretation and Analysis” for one semester.
+My department's honors students awarded me the Recognition for Excellence in Teaching Award, and nominated for the university-wide Distinguished Teaching Award.
+I have presented my research at several conferences, including “The Annual Meeting of Middle Eastern Studies Association,” “Vision(s) of Politics: the Thought of Sheldon Wolin,” at York University, “On Protest: a Research Symposium,” at UMass Amherst, and “A Cultural Approach to Human Security” at the University of Toronto.
+I hold a B.A. in Philosophy and History from the University of Wisconsin-La Crosse, and a M.A. in Political Science from the University of Toronto.

 Dissertation: Embodied, Rationed, Precarious: Conceptualizations of Sovereignty in Urban Food Regimes